IEA-Paris/trees/DOCUMENTATION.md

-# @paris-ias/data - Canopy Types Module
+# @paris-ias/trees - Isomorphic Forest Types Module

-The `@paris-ias/data` module is the foundational component of the Canopy architecture, implementing the **data-agnostic** and **isomorphic forest** principles.
-This module provides a comprehensive type system that generates multiple tree structures (schema, form, list, and defaults) from a single source of truth.
+The `@paris-ias/trees` module is the foundational component of the Isomorphic Forest architecture, implementing the **data-agnostic** and **isomorphic forest** prin## 🔄 GraphQL Client Generation

+The trees module now generates ready-to-use GraphQL client operations, providing a centralized source for all API interactions across the Isomorphic Forest ecosystem.les.
+This module provides a comprehensive type system that generates multiple tree structures (schema, form, list, defaults, and GraphQL client operations) from a single source of truth.

 ## 🏗️ Architecture Overview

-The types module implements the core Canopy principle of **isomorphic forests**: each data model is defined by multiple trees with identical structure but containing different values depending on context (browsing lists, creating forms, or integrating data).
+The trees module implements the core Isomorphic Forest principle of **isomorphic forests**: each data model is defined by multiple trees with identical structure but containing different values depending on context (browsing lists, creating forms, integrating data, or executing GraphQL operations).

 ```mermaid
 graph TD